eonist/Element-iOS/README.md

 - [ ] Setup AnimLib for iOS
 - [ ] Start with the ToggleButtons with insp from CodePen

-CREATE IEvent and make AN eventCATCHER that can take BUTTONevent etc. think about this a bit
+CREATE IEvent and make AN eventCATCHER that can take BUTTONevent etc. So that we can use enums for constants. think about this a bit